apache/incubator-brooklyn/docs/use/guide/quickstart/index.md

 catalog.xml is catalog of application or service blueprints.
 The example file contains two demos which will be automatically downloaded from the web if you run them.

 Edit this file (text editor) and check that the links to the demo applications' .jars are valid.
-At the time of writing these were for version `0.5.0`, but if this has changed you may need to update the links.
+At the time of writing these were for version `0.5.0`, but if this has changed you may need to update the links. <!-- BROOKLYN_VERSION -->

 ### SSH Key
 If this is a new machine, or you haven't used SSH before, you will need to create keys for Brooklyn to use, and add them your list of authorized_keys (for deployment to localhost).